Small Business Relief Tracker: Funding, Grants And Resources For Business Owners Grappling With Coronavirus

 Kabbage launched an online hub to help boost sales for U.S small businesses impacted by COVID-19, including a system through which businesses can sell gift cards to consumers for use at a later date.

-Kangaroo wants to support business owners who are unable to be physically present at their offices: The security startup is offering free (for three months) security camera and monitoring kits.
+Kangaroo wants to support business owners who are unable to be physically present at their offices: The security startup is offering free (for three months) security cameras and monitoring kits.

 Loom launched a cash runway scenario planning tool that helps small business owners gauge the impact COVID-19 could have on their companies.